From rock climbing to spa treatments, kayaking to relaxing in hammocks, the list is almost never-ending for the best things to do in Ao Nang.

 Readers of NOMADasaurus get an exclusive 10% off your accommodation on agoda!
 Just use this code at checkout: AGODANMD10

-For us we spent three nights in the Alisea Boutique Hotel and couldn’t have been happier!
+For us we spent three nights in the Alisea Boutique Hotel (now Ao Nang Colors Hotel) and couldn’t have been happier!

 With only 34 rooms it is far removed from the larger resorts in Ao Nang, but that’s the way we like it.
-Alisea has a much more personal feel and it’s easier to get to know the other guests who are staying there.
+Ao Nang Colors Hotel has a much more personal feel and it’s easier to get to know the other guests who are staying there.

 A buffet breakfast is served every morning in the adjoining restaurant, which turns into a tasty Italian joint known as Umberto’s in the afternoons and evenings.